Riimu/Kit-UrlParser/README.md

     standard port for the current scheme (e.g. 80 for http).

   * `getStandardPort()` returns the standard port for the current scheme.
-If there is no scheme or the standard port for the scheme is no known, a `null` will be returned instead.
+If there is no scheme or the standard port for the scheme is not known, a `null` will be returned instead.

   * `getPath()` returns the path from the URL or an empty string if the URL has no path.